HallmarcDotNet

 What I'm Doing Right Now

-As of Monday, March 1, 2010, I am available immediately for your project!
-However, for two years, before that I was the Unix Administrator Lead at St. Anthony's Medical Center in St. Louis, Missouri, where I was totally responsible for all Unix servers and SAN devices, as well as project management for power, cooling, and other infrastructure enhancements to our primary and secondary datacenters.
-These are life-critical systems, meaning downtime should be measured in seconds per year.
+In the 2008 to 2010 timeframe I served for two years as the Unix administrator lead at St. Anthony's Medical Center in St. Louis, Missouri, where I was totally responsible for all Unix servers and SAN devices, as well as project management for power, cooling, and other infrastructure enhancements to their primary and secondary datacenters.
+These are life-critical systems, meaning unscheduled downtime should be measured in seconds per year.
+In this role, I had one direct report and two contractors, as well as significant budgetary and vendor management responsibility.

-Before my tenure at St. Anthony's, at MasterCard Worldwide, I built and maintained a system configuration and monitoring solution that manages more than twelve hundred Unix and Windows servers on four continents in a 24/7/365 SLA environment.
-The system uses Perl, Mason, Apache, Tivoli Management Framework, and the Korn Shell to provide a web browser-based system management interface for their operations centers in support of more than a trillion (with a "T") transactions annually.
-I did this for nearly three years.
+Immediately prior to my tenure at St. Anthony's, from 2005 to 2008 at MasterCard Worldwide, I built and maintained a system configuration and monitoring solution that managed thousands of Unix and Windows servers on four continents in a 24/7/365 SLA environment.
+The system used Perl, Mason, Apache, Tivoli Management Framework, and the Korn Shell to provide a web browser-based system management and orchestration interface for their operations centers in support of more than a trillion (with a "T") transactions annually.

 What I'll Do in the Future